TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    Return the value of the string capability corresponding to the terminfo capability name *capname* as a bytes object.
-Return ``None`` if *capname* is not a terminfo "string capability", or is canceled or absent from the terminal description.
+Return ``None`` if *capname* is not a terminfo "string capability", or is canceled or absent kutoka the terminal description.

 .. function:: tparm(str[, ...])

-   Instantiate the bytes object *str* with the supplied parameters, where *str* should be a parameterized string obtained from the terminfo database.
+   Instantiate the bytes object *str* with the supplied parameters, where *str* should be a parameterized string obtained kutoka the terminfo database.
 E.g.
    ``tparm(tigetstr("cup"), 5, 3)`` could result in ``b'\033[6;4H'``, the exact
    result depending on terminal type.